UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 2. because it is quite fast (2 or 3  minutes compared with hours when I tried a real GIS solution)
 3. because it can be run without additional software (but that additional software would no doubt speed up a real GIS solution)

-##Notes on The Yellow Flagging System by David Baxter (circa 2015)
+## Notes on The Yellow Flagging System by David Baxter (circa 2015)

-###(David Baxter's December 2015 Notes on his modification of Dick Moe's original scripts)
+### (David Baxter's December 2015 Notes on his modification of Dick Moe's original scripts)

 Heath bars:
 The script that generates the heath bar script `make_heath_bars.pl` needs to be automated.

 Right now:
-→ the live `hb2.pl` script lives on annie (i.e. `ucjeps.berkeley.edu` cgi-bin)
+- the live `hb2.pl` script lives on annie (i.e. `ucjeps.berkeley.edu` cgi-bin)
-→ The files used to regenerate the script include `CDL_nomsyn` and `CDL_taxsyn`.
+- The files used to regenerate the script include `CDL_nomsyn` and `CDL_taxsyn`.

 These files are not generated on my computer, afaik.
 They are on herbaria4 under `/Users/richardmoe/4_CDL_BUFFER/buffer/stats/`, however `CDLnomsyn` was last updated Mar 2014 and `CDLtaxsyn` on Dec 2011, so I don't know how they are updated.
 However, these syn files are also in `ucjeps_data`. `CDLnomsyn` was updated Apr 27 2015 (a month ago, owner = rlmoe) but taxsyn has the same 2011 date, so something is updating the file on there.

 So, I need to figure out what is updating those files, and if there's any way to update the taxsyns.
 From there, I need to decide where hb2 will be regenerated (either on my machine or on the server), make sure the required files are also in that place, then automate.